School camp ghost stories in Singapore

 Back when I was in Ngee Ann Poly, I was a “scarer” for one of our freshmen “horror night” walks.
 Think USS’ Halloween Horror Night, but the budget version.

 Still, it was pretty spooky.
 My role was to lie flat down in the middle of a pathway, and then sit up and scream at the unsuspecting freshmen who approached.
-There were 3 of us planted on one of the levels at Block 50, which was notorious for being the most paranormal part of our school.
+There were 3 of us planted on one of the levels at Block 50 that was notorious for being the most paranormal part of our school.

-How a NP horror night looks like, lights on.
+How a NP horror night looks like, with lights on.

 Halfway through the night, as I was lying there, I heard a voice coming from the wall in front of me, going “oi, oi, OI”.
 It went on for 5 minutes, getting nearer each time.
-I swear, there was once the voice felt almost right next to my ear.
+I swear, the voice fell right next to my ear at one point.

 However, like the dedicated actress I was, I ignored it thinking my friends were just playing tricks on me.
 Later on though, I went to confront them about it in the toilet, to which they adamantly denied calling out to me at all.